 - 1/2 cup of ripe guava cubes

 - 1/4 cup of ripe mango cubes

 - 1/4 cup orange or lime wedges

 - Optional 1 tbsp of honey (or sweetener of your choice)

 Makes: 4 cups or 1 Liter

-- Mix all the ingredients together in a pitcher, French press or Carafe.
+- Put all the fruits & tea together in a pitcher, French press or Carafe.
+Then, add the water.

 - Cover and refrigerate overnight.
 (We recommend tasting the tea on the 6th hour and adjust to your liking.)

 - Strain all the ingredients out of the pitcher and pour through a fine mesh sieve.